reactiveui/website/input/docs/handbook/interactions/index.md

 }
 ```

-You can also create an `Interaction<TInput, TOutput>` that is shared across multiple components in your application.
-A common example of this is in error recovery.
-Many components may want to raise errors, but we may want only one common handler.
-Here's an example of how you can achieve this:
+An `Interaction<TInput, TOutput>` can be shared across multiple components in an application.
+Error recovery is a common example of this.
+Many components may raise errors, but you may want to have a single handler.
+Let's see an example:

 ```cs
 public enum ErrorRecoveryOption